Function Reference: longbone_Geometry

 4. For the tibia, these points must be positioned posteriorly of the medial and lateral condyles at the proximal end of the tibia.

-Note: The function automatically optimizes the local extremal points of the mediolateral axis based on the initial points and subsequently use the optimized coronal plane orientation for computing the second moments of area.
+Note: The function automatically optimizes the local extremal points of the mediolateral axis based on the initial points and subsequently uses the optimized coronal plane orientation for computing the second moments of area.
 However, the initial alignment point for ulna is not optimized.
 The optimized alignment points are appended in the existing MPP file or saved in newly created, accordingly.

 When longbone_Geometry is called without any output arguments, it stores all geometric properties in CSV files as described in the following section.
 Each OBJ file must explicitly contain a single 3D bone model.

-Assuming a 3D model named "bone_ID.obj", the following files are generated:
+Assuming a 3D model named 'bone_ID.obj', the following files are generated:

 FilenameDescription